Chevrolet Tahoe: First generation (1992)

 For 1992, General Motors redesigned its full-size SUV lines, moving from the Rounded-Line C/K chassis to the GMT400 architecture first introduced for 1988.
 While the five-door Suburban wagon only underwent a generational transition, the full-size Blazer underwent extensive design changes.
 No longer a half-cab pickup truck, the model line became a three-door version of the Suburban.
 In the change of its body configuration, the Blazer saw it removable hardtop replaced by a full-length fixed steel roof.
 The previous retractable-glass tailgate was replaced by a tailgate with a liftgate rear window.
 Along with improving rollover safety and reducing water and air leaks, the bodywork changes increased component commonality between both three-door wagons and the five-door Suburban.

 In addition, the three-door SUVs underwent a series of branding changes.
 To reduce the branding confusion between full-size and mid-size GMC SUVs, the two divisions phased its traditional nameplates towards its mid-size SUV lines.
-GMC reintroduced the full-size Jimmy as the GMC Yukon, with the Full-Size Blazer nameplate retained by Chevrolet (renamed Chevrolet Blazer for 1993).
+GMC reintroduced the full-size Jimmy as the GMC Yukon, with the full-size Blazer nameplate retained by Chevrolet (and renamed Chevrolet Blazer for 1993).
 For 1995, the division renamed the Blazer as the Chevrolet Tahoe.

 For 1995, alongside the introduction of the Chevrolet Tahoe and the five-door body (see below), the entire GMT400 model family underwent a mid-cycle revision.
 Following a 1994 update of the grille, the interior received a more substantial revision, including a redesigned dashboard (including a redesigned instrument cluster and a driver-side airbag); the Tahoe also adopted the folding side mirrors of the Suburban.